Steel Troops

 A series of missions, designed by military experts, test the participants' physical stamina, mental strength, and cooperation to determine the last team standing.
 Episodes also include concurrent commentary from a panel of hosts, including the "Master" who runs the competition events.

-Season 1 aired every Tuesday at 22:30 (KST) from March 23, 2021 to July 20, 2021.
-This season featured 24 participants from 6 units across the Republic of Korea Army and Republic of Korea Navy.
+Season 1 aired every Tuesday at 22:30 (KST) from March 23, 2021, to July 20, 2021.
+This season featured 24 participants from six units across the Republic of Korea Army and Republic of Korea Navy.
 It was also released on Netflix under the title The Iron Squad and gained a high viewership ranking on release.

-Season 2 aired every Tuesday at 21:20 (KST) from February 22, 2022 to June 7, 2022.
-The new season introduces 2 new units not featured in Season 1, including one from the Republic of Korea Air Force, for a total of 32 participants hailing from 8 units.
+Season 2 aired every Tuesday at 21:20 (KST) from February 22, 2022, to June 7, 2022.
+The new season introduces two new units not featured in Season 1, including one from the Republic of Korea Air Force, for a total of 32 participants hailing from eight units.

+Season 3 premiered on September 19, 2023 and airs every Tuesday at 22:30 (KST).
+Another two new units were introduced, including the first non-Korean team, composed of former retired US special forces members, alongside new participants from the top four units of Season 2.